bjt-user/Linux/inkscape.md

 set spacing x to 2.540 and spacing y to 2.540.\
 => then 2 squares seem to be 2.54mm on each side

+But that does not work as I would expect it...the grid size stays the same as you zoom in and out...

 #### export to png